John H. Reed

-John Hathaway Reed (January 5, 1921 – October 31, 2012) was an American diplomat and politician who served as the 67th governor of Maine, holding office during the 1960s.
-He was once an Aroostook County potato farmer.
-Reed was a Republican who took office following the death of Governor Clinton Clauson.
+John Hathaway Reed (January 5, 1921 – October 31, 2012) was an American diplomat and politician who served as the 67th Governor of Maine, holding office during the 1960s.
+Reed, a Republican, took office following the death of Governor Clinton Clauson.

 Political career

 Reed was born in Fort Fairfield, Maine, in 1921.
 He graduated from the University of Maine in 1942.
-He served in the United States Navy in World War II, first graduating from Harvard's Navy Supply Corps School in 1944.
+He served in the United States Navy in World War II, and graduated from Harvard's Navy Supply Corps School in 1944.

 After coming home, he was elected to the Maine House of Representatives in 1954.
 He served one term before being elected to the Maine Senate.
-At the start of his second senate term, he was elected Senate President, an office which in Maine is first in line for the governorship.
+At the start of his second senate term, he was elected Senate President; an office which, in Maine, is first in line for the governorship.

-Governor of Maine 1959–1967
+Governor of Maine (1959–1967)

-Upon Clauson's death, Reed became governor and was the fourth Governor Maine had in 1959, after Clauson, Robert Haskell, and Edmund Muskie.
+Upon Clauson's death, Reed became Maine's fourth governor of 1959.
+He was preceded, in that single year, by Clauson, Robert Haskell, and Edmund Muskie.
 He was then elected over Democrat Frank M. Coffin to finish Clauson's term in 1960.
-He was narrowly reelected over Democrat Maynard C. Dolloff in 1962 to serve Maine's first 4-year term as governor.
-Reed was instrumental in starting educational television in Maine and oversaw the creation of a network of University of Maine colleges, now known as the University of Maine System. in 1965 Reed Offered Lewiston, Maine As the event for the Muhammad Ali Sonny Liston rematch, It remains the only heavyweight title fight held in the state of Maine.
-In 1966 he lost re-election to Democrat Kenneth Curtis. by a vote of 53.1% to 46.9%.
+He was narrowly re-elected over Democrat Maynard C. Dolloff in 1962 to serve a 4-year term as governor.
+Reed was instrumental in starting educational television in Maine, and oversaw the creation of a network of University of Maine colleges, now known as the University of Maine System.
+In 1965, Reed offered Lewiston to be the event venue location for the Muhammad Ali vs. Sonny Liston rematch; it remains the only heavyweight title fight held in the state of Maine.
+In 1966, he lost re-election to Kenneth Curtis by 20,234 votes.

 After governorship

 Reed was a strong supporter of the Vietnam War and was close to President Lyndon Johnson, a Democrat, who appointed him to the National Transportation Safety Board in 1966.
-After serving in that post, he was appointed by President Richard Nixon, a Republican, US ambassador to Sri Lanka and the Maldives (shared country accreditation by ambassador).
+After serving in that post, he was appointed by President Richard Nixon, a Republican, to be the US ambassador to Sri Lanka and the Maldives (shared country accreditation by ambassador).

-Reed was appointed ambassador to Sri Lanka and the Maldives a second time by President Ronald Reagan, a Republican, in 1981.
+Reed was appointed ambassador to Sri Lanka and the Maldives a second time by President Ronald Reagan in 1981.

 Reed lived in Washington, D.C., after his retirement.
 He died there on October 31, 2012.